ncsurobotics/srv/README.md

 types removes a basic sanity check one gets in other languages.
 It is easy to reason about and write a small python program, but a large, monolithic beast of a python program can be very hard to follow.
 Also, python makes it difficult to talk about low level details.

+Along with these organizational problems, there are technical ones too.
 Whereas in C++ and C it is easy to tell if something is a value, a pointer, or a reference, these distinctions are hidden from the user in python when one is using wrapper code for C functions.

 A perfect microcosm of python’s imperfections is python’s lack of [tail call elimination.](https://en.wikipedia.org/wiki/Tail_call) For